An outstanding illustrator portfolio makes all the difference between you getting hired.

 Tip 2 – Remove gimmicks, place your illustrations on a white background and make it easy to navigate

 Focus On Your Branding

 Much like a company’s brand – text, images, and colours need to be consistent.

-If you look at the popular brands, you will see that they stay consistent with everything they do.
+If you look at popular brands, you will see that they stay consistent with everything they do.
 From marketing, their communications, to products.

 You remember consistent brands.

-Take this forward when designing your illustrator portfolio.
+Take this forward when designing your illustration portfolio.